david32145/david32145/README.md

 Hi there

 My name is David Nascimento, i'm an software development and student.
 I love programing and software architecture.
 Currently i'm focused on study _ReactJS_, _React Native_ and _NodeJS_.
-I like automatic tests(TDD), domain drive design(DDD), docker e github action (CI/CD).
+I like automatic tests(TDD), domain drive design(DDD), docker and github action (CI/CD).

 ### Knowledges